How to keep a baby warm at night

 Dressing Your Baby for Warm, Safe Sleep

-For families with preemies or micro-preemies, our specially designed Luxie Charm pieces, such as our rompers, offer an extra level of comfort and warmth.
+For families with preemies or micro-preemies, many parents choose our specially designed Luxie Charm pieces, such as our rompers, to offer an extra level of comfort and warmth.
 The rompers are crafted from ultra-soft, breathable bamboo fabric that naturally helps regulate temperature while being kind to delicate skin.
 Many of our styles also feature double zippers and NICU-friendly access points, making diaper changes easier while keeping your baby snug and secure.

 Using Sleep Sacks Instead of Loose Blankets